-A hot water boiler installed above radiation level must be equipped with a low water cutoff device.
+A hot water boiler installed above radiation level or as required by the Authority having jurisdiction, must be provided with a low water cutoff device either as a part of the boiler or at the time of boiler installation.
 A periodic inspection is necessary, as is flushing of float type devices, per manufacturers specific instructions.

-When the boiler is used in connection with refrigeration systems it shall be installed so that the chilled medium is piped in parallel with the heating boiler with appropriate valves to prevent the chilled medium from entering the heating boiler (Figure #6).
+When the boiler is used in connection with refrigeration systems it shall be installed so that the chilled medium is piped in parallel with the heating boiler with appropriate valves to prevent the chilled medium from entering the heating boiler (Figure 7).